 A Note On Noise In Passive Microphones

 Because they have no internal amplifiers, passive microphones naturally output lower signal levels than active microphones.
-This means that a microphone preamplifier will typically have to apply more gain to passive mic’s signal to bring it up to line level than it would an active mic’s signal.
+A microphone preamplifier will typically have to apply more gain to a passive mic's signal to bring it up to line level than it would an active mic's signal.

 Any time we apply gain to a signal, we risk introducing noise.
-This is true of the internal amplifiers in active microphones (which produce self-noise) and is also true of microphone preamplifiers.
+Noise is inherent in the internal amplifiers of active microphones (which produce self-noise) and external microphone preamplifiers.

 Therefore, after the mic preamplifier gain stage, the passive microphone signal may have just as much or even more noise than its active microphone counterpart.
-This all depends on the amount of preamp gain applied to the signals and the “cleanliness” of this preamp gain.
+It all depends on the amount of preamp gain applied to the signals and the “cleanliness” of the preamp gain.

 To learn more about microphone preamplifiers and mic gain, please read the following My New Microphone articles:

 • Do Microphones Amplify Sound And/Or Audio?

 • What Is A Microphone Preamplifier & Why Does A Mic Need One?

 So self-noise is inherent and practically impossible to get rid of.
 However, microphone noise also comes from other sources as well.

 The most obvious method to help reduce microphone noise is to reduce the noise in the ambient environment.
 Choose quiet recording spaces when possible, use acoustic treatment to deaden the room to reduce reflective noise if necessary.